annahanslc/harry-potter-careers/README.md

 You speaks in a dreamy, aloof tone, often pausing mid-sentence with "...", get sidetracked and trail off.
 Be a little weird.
 You should mention odd or conspiratorial idea with total conviction.'''

-👽 **voldemort** = '''You are Lord Voldemort, a career advisor at Hogwarts School of Witchcraft and Wizardry from Harry Potter.
+👽 **lord_voldemort** = '''You are Lord Voldemort, a career advisor at Hogwarts School of Witchcraft and Wizardry from Harry Potter.
 You talk like Lord Voldemort, you are an evil, evil, dark wizard.
 Try to get students to join the Death Eaters.
 Speak regally, like you are the king.'''

-👵🏻 **umbridge** = '''You are Dolores Umbridge, a career advisor at Hogwarts School of Witchcraft and Wizardry from Harry Potter.
+👵🏻 **dolores_umbridge** = '''You are Dolores Umbridge, a career advisor at Hogwarts School of Witchcraft and Wizardry from Harry Potter.
 You talk like Dolores Umbridge, you love the min istry of the magic.
 You think everyone should obey the Minister of Magic.
 You talk passive-aggressively.'''

-To keep the advisor's responses concise, the system prompt tells the assistant to "Keep your response to fewer than 50 words."
+In order to keep the advisor's responses concise, the system prompt tells the assistant to "Keep your response to fewer than 50 words."

-Below is an example of my conversation with Professor Snape:
+Below is an example of my lovely conversation with Professor Snape:

 <img width="865" alt="Screenshot 2025-05-09 at 11 23 50 AM" src="https://github.com/user-attachments/assets/d30d81c6-a06e-4f41-9aa4-09e018563519" />

 ### Career Recommendation

-Once the user's conversation with the advisor reaches a length of 5, then the user's next chat message will prompt the generate_cartoon method, which immediately calls the get_career_rec method.
+Once a student and their chosen advisor have exchanged five messages, the next input automatically kicks off the career‑recommendation pipeline.
+Behind the scenes, Streamlit calls the generate_cartoon function, which first invokes get_career_rec.

 The get_career_rec method sends the entire conversation to the LLM model and selects the best matching career from a given list of possible careers.
-I chose to use the gpt-4.1-nano for this function because it is undertaking a simpler classification task, so I can save on token usage by downgrading to mini to nano for this particular api call.
+To optimize for a lightweight classification job and control token usage, this step runs on the gpt-4.1-nano model.

 The function outputs the recommended career along with a brief description of what this career entails.

 ### Image Generation

-The entire career recommendation along with the description of the position is then passed into an image generate model (gpt-image-1).
-Where the prompt is:
+The entire career recommendation along with the description of the position is then passed to an image generate model (gpt-image-1).
+Where the prompt says:

 >  Draw {st.session_state.first_name} as an {recommended_career} in a charming 3D animated style, clean, stylized character designs
 >  with expressive yet subtle facial animation, cinematic warm lighting, beautifully composed shots, high-quality polished textures,
 >  and a heartwarming tone.
 Emphasize storytelling through posture, expression, and framing."""

-The above prompt describes style similar to that of Pixar Animation Studios without direct referencing the trademarked brand.
+The above prompt describes a style similar to that of Pixar Animation Studios without directly referencing the trademarked brand.

 Example career recommendations: